Scremed/Pneumonia-Detection/README.md

 - Ensure any data path variables point to `Dataset/chest_xray/`.
 - Run all cells to train; best weights are saved to [checkpoints/](checkpoints/).

-Tip: If a GPU is available, training will be much faster.
-The notebooks typically select CUDA with `torch.cuda.is_available()`.

 ## What each notebook does

 - DenseNet-121: Trains a compact CNN that reuses features via dense connectivity.